alejandro-ao/alejandro-ao.github.io/content/posts/php/05-foreach-loop-php.md

 - php
 ---

 Arrays are probably one of the structures that you will work the most with.
 They exist for one main reason: to be able to iterate through their elements and perform operations with them.
-The easiest way to iterate through arrays in PHP is using the `foreach` loop.
+And the easiest way to iterate through arrays in PHP is using the `foreach` loop.

 ## The syntax